 GENOMEPOP2

-This new version allows the forward simulation of sequences of biallelic positions.
+GP2 current version is 2.7.7.1 released on September, 2017.
+For requirements and/or questions please email to genomepop2@gmail.com.
+GP2 allows the forward simulation of sequences of biallelic positions.
 As in the previous version, a number of evolutionary and demographic settings are allowed.
 Several populations under any migration model can be implemented.
-Each population consists of a number N of individuals.
-Each individual is represented by one (haploids) or two (diploids) chromosomes with constant or variable (hotspots) recombination between binary sites.
+Each population p consists of a number Np of individuals.
+Each individual is represented by one (haploid) or two (diploid) chromosomes with constant or variable (hotspots) recombination between binary sites.
 The fitness model is multiplicative with each derived allele having a multiplicate efect of (1-s*h-E) onto the global fitness value.
 By default E=0 and h=0.5 in diploids but 1 in homozygotes or in haploids.
-Selective nucleotide sites undergoing directional, positive or negative, selection in different populations can be defined.
+Selective nucleotide sites can be defined undergoing directional selection, positive or negative, in different populations.
 In addition, bottlenecks and/or population expansion scenarios can be settled by the user during a desired number of generations.
 Several runs can be executed and a sample of user-defined size is obtained for each run and population.
 See here some of the input possibilities and its meaning.

 Some of the new functions in GenomePop2 since the original GenomePop version are: